-Fall 2019 Entry
+Fall 2020 Entry

 - Full-time LLM Application for Foreign Lawyers

 - Full-time LLM Application for US JDs

 - JSD Application

-- Part-time Application
+- Part Time LLM and Certificate Programs

+- Part Time MSL Program

 Applicants must complete all questions in each section of the application form, and electronically attach the required materials, before submitting the application.

 LLM applicants must choose to be considered for the Master of Laws program or one of our LLM specializations.
+Regardless the choice of LLM program, applicants with an interest in exploring the finance and accounting that underlie transactions and business structures are encouraged to apply to the Advanced Certificate in Law and Business (APCLB).

-JSD applicants must state whether they wish to be considered for an LLM in the event they are not admitted to the JSD.
+JSD applicants must state whether they wish to be considered for an LLM in the event they are not admitted to the doctoral program.